Minneapolis DWI Lawyer & Forfeiture Attorney

 Contact A Minneapolis DWI Lawyer

 In the event that you’ve been charged with DWI/DUI or any drug-related crime and have had a vehicle or other property seized, as long as your case is navigated properly you may be able to get the vehicle or property returned to you.
-Contact the Speas Law Firm, PA at 612-333-6160 to schedule a FREE CONSULTATION and learn more about how Jennifer Speas can help you regain the rights to your property.
+Contact the Speas Law Firm, PA at 612-333-6160 to schedule a initial consultation and learn more about how Jennifer Speas can help you regain the rights to your property.